Illusionsp/gdsc_study_session_ML_g1/week3/README.md

 4. Visualization

-    Decision Boundary: A 2D contour plot is generated to visually demonstrate how the model separates "Benign" (Blue/Red zone) from "Malignant" (Green/Red zone) based on the two most significant features: Clump Thickness and Uniformity of Cell Size.
+   A 2D contour plot is generated to visualize the decision boundary of the logistic regression model using Clump Thickness and Uniformity of Cell Size as features.
+   The background color represents the model’s predicted class, where red regions indicate Benign tumors and green regions indicate Malignant tumors.
+   The boundary between the colored regions shows where the model transitions between the two predictions, while the scatter points represent the actual training samples.